BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="affymetrix-expression-column-17"></a>Affymetrix expression (column 17)

+Call generated from Affymetrix data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values:

+*   present: report of presence of expression.
+*   absent: report of absence of expression.
+*   no data: no data of expression

 ##### <a name="affymetrix-call-quality-column-18"></a>Affymetrix call quality (column 18)

+Quality associated to the call from Affymetrix data.
+More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

+Permitted values:

+*   gold quality
+*   silver quality
+*   bronze quality
+*   NA

 ##### <a name="affymetrix-fdr-column-19"></a>Affymetrix FDR (column 19)

+FDR value of the call calculated using pValues coming from Affymetrix data.

 ##### <a name="affymetrix-expression-score-column-20"></a>Affymetrix expression score (column 20)

+Score of expression to the call from Affymetrix data.
+The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

+Low score means that the gene is lowly expressed in the condition.

 ##### <a name="affymetrix-expression-rank-column-17"></a>Affymetrix expression rank (column 21)

+Rank score associated to the call from Affymetrix data.
+Rank scores of expression calls are normalized across genes, conditions and species.

+A low score means that the gene is highly expressed in the condition.

 ##### <a name="affymetrix-weight-column-17"></a>Affymetrix weight for expression rank and score (column 22)

 ##### <a name="including-affymetrix-observed-data-column-17"></a>Including Affymetrix observed data (column 23)

+Information about the calls actually coming from experimental Affymetrix data for this combination of condition parameters (anatomical or all conditions).

+Permitted value: `yes` or `no`

 ##### <a name="self-observation-count-affymetrix-column-17"></a>Self observation count Affymetrix (column 24)

+Number of observation coming from experimental Affymetrix data for this combination of condition parameters (anatomical or all conditions).

 ##### <a name="descendant-observation-count-affymetrix-column-17"></a>Descendant observation count Affymetrix (column 25)

+Number of observation coming from experimental Affymetrix data for combination of condition parameters (anatomical or all conditions) descendant of the current one.

 ##### <a name="est-expression-column-26"></a>EST expression (column 26)

+Call generated from EST data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values:

+*   present: report of presence of expression.
+*   absent: report of absence of expression.
+*   no data: no data of expression

 ##### <a name="est-call-quality-column-27"></a>EST call quality (column 27)

+Quality associated to the call from EST data.
+More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

+Permitted values:

+*   gold quality
+*   silver quality
+*   bronze quality
+*   NA

 ##### <a name="est-fdr-column-28"></a>EST FDR (column 28)

+FDR value of the call calculated using pValues coming from EST data.

 ##### <a name="est-expression-score-column-29"></a>EST expression score (column 29)

+Score of expression to the call from EST data.
+The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

+Low score means that the gene is lowly expressed in the condition.

 ##### <a name="est-expression-rank-column-30"></a>EST expression rank (column 30)

+Rank score associated to the call from EST data.
+Rank scores of expression calls are normalized across genes, conditions and species.

+A low score means that the gene is highly expressed in the condition.

 ##### <a name="est-weight-column-31"></a>EST weight for expression rank and score (column 31)

 ##### <a name="including-est-observed-data-column-32"></a>Including EST observed data (column 32)

+Information about the calls actually coming from experimental EST data for this combination of condition parameters (anatomical or all conditions).

+Permitted value: `yes` or `no`

 ##### <a name="self-observation-count-est-column-33"></a>Self observation count EST (column 33)

+Number of observation coming from experimental EST data for this combination of condition parameters (anatomical or all conditions).

 ##### <a name="descendant-observation-count-est-column-34"></a>Descendant observation count EST (column 34)

+Number of observation coming from experimental EST data for combination of condition parameters (anatomical or all conditions) descendant of the current one.

 ##### <a name="in-situ-hybridization-expression-column-35"></a>in situ hybridization expression (column 35)

+Call generated from in situ hybridization data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values:

+*   present: report of presence of expression.
+*   absent: report of absence of expression.
+*   no data: no data of expression

 ##### <a name="in-situ-hybridization-call-quality-column-36"></a>in situ hybridization call quality (column 36)

+Quality associated to the call from in situ hybridization data.
+More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

+Permitted values:

+*   gold quality
+*   silver quality
+*   bronze quality
+*   NA

 ##### <a name="in-situ-hybridization-fdr-column-37"></a>in situ hybridization FDR (column 37)

+FDR value of the call calculated using pValues coming from in situ hybridization data.

 ##### <a name="in-situ-hybridization-expression-score-column-38"></a>in situ hybridization expression score (column 38)

+Score of expression to the call from in situ hybridization data.
+The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

+Low score means that the gene is lowly expressed in the condition.

 ##### <a name="in-situ-hybridization-expression-rank-column-39"></a>in situ hybridization expression rank (column 39)

+Rank score associated to the call from in situ hybridization data.
+Rank scores of expression calls are normalized across genes, conditions and species.

+A low score means that the gene is highly expressed in the condition.

 ##### <a name="in-situ-hybridization-weight-column-40"></a>in situ hybridization weight for expression rank and score (column 40)

 ##### <a name="including-in-situ-hybridization-observed-data-column-41"></a>Including in situ hybridization observed data (column 41)

+Information about the calls actually coming from experimental in situ hybridization data for this combination of condition parameters (anatomical or all conditions).

+Permitted value: `yes` or `no`

 ##### <a name="self-observation-count-in-situ-hybridization-column-42"></a>Self observation count in situ hybridization (column 42)

+Number of observation coming from experimental in situ hybridization data for this combination of condition parameters (anatomical or all conditions).

 ##### <a name="descendant-observation-count-in-situ-hybridization-column-43"></a>Descendant observation count in situ hybridization (column 43)

+Number of observation coming from experimental in situ hybridization data for combination of condition parameters (anatomical or all conditions) descendant of the current one.

 ##### <a name="rna-seq-expression-column-44"></a>RNA-Seq expression (column 44)

+Call generated from RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values:

+*   present: report of presence of expression.
+*   absent: report of absence of expression.
+*   no data: no data of expression

 ##### <a name="rna-seq-call-quality-column-45"></a>RNA-Seq call quality (column 45)

+Quality associated to the call from RNA-Seq data.
+More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

+Permitted values:

+*   gold quality
+*   silver quality
+*   bronze quality
+*   NA

 ##### <a name="rna-seq-fdr-column-46"></a>RNA-Seq FDR (column 46)

+FDR value of the call calculated using pValues coming from RNA-Seq data.

 ##### <a name="rna-seq-expression-score-column-47"></a>RNA-Seq expression score (column 47)

+Score of expression to the call from RNA-Seq data.
+The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

+Low score means that the gene is lowly expressed in the condition.

 ##### <a name="rna-seq-expression-rank-column-48"></a>RNA-Seq expression rank (column 48)

+Rank score associated to the call from RNA-Seq data.
+Rank scores of expression calls are normalized across genes, conditions and species.

+A low score means that the gene is highly expressed in the condition.

 ##### <a name="rna-seq-weight-column-49"></a>RNA-Seq weight for expression rank and score (column 49)

 ##### <a name="including-rna-seq-observed-data-column-50"></a>Including RNA-Seq observed data (column 50)

+Information about the calls actually coming from experimental RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

+Permitted value: `yes` or `no`

 ##### <a name="self-observation-count-rna-seq-column-51"></a>Self observation count RNA-Seq (column 51)

+Number of observation coming from experimental RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

 ##### <a name="descendant-observation-count-rna-seq-column-52"></a>Descendant observation count RNA-Seq (column 52)

+Number of observation coming from experimental RNA-Seq data for combination of condition parameters (anatomical or all conditions) descendant of the current one.

 ##### <a name="full-length-single-cell-rna-seq-expression-column-53"></a>full length single cell RNA-Seq expression (column 53)

+Call generated from full length single cell RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values:

+*   present: report of presence of expression.
+*   absent: report of absence of expression.
+*   no data: no data of expression

 ##### <a name="full-length-single-cell-rna-seq-call-quality-column-54"></a>full length single cell RNA-Seq call quality (column 54)

+Quality associated to the call from full length single cell RNA-Seq data.
+More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

+Permitted values:

+*   gold quality
+*   silver quality
+*   bronze quality
+*   NA

 ##### <a name="full-length-single-cell-rna-seq-fdr-column-55"></a>full length single cell RNA-Seq FDR (column 55)

+FDR value of the call calculated using pValues coming from full length single cell RNA-Seq data.

 ##### <a name="full-length-single-cell-rna-seq-expression-score-column-56"></a>full length single cell RNA-Seq expression score (column 56)

+Score of expression to the call from full length single cell RNA-Seq data.
+The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

+Low score means that the gene is lowly expressed in the condition.

 ##### <a name="full-length-single-cell-rna-seq-expression-rank-column-57"></a>full length single cell RNA-Seq expression rank (column 57)

+Rank score associated to the call from full length single cell RNA-Seq data.
+Rank scores of expression calls are normalized across genes, conditions and species.

+A low score means that the gene is highly expressed in the condition.

 ##### <a name="full-length-single-cell-rna-seq-weight-column-58"></a>full length single cell RNA-Seq weight for expression rank and score (column 58)

 ##### <a name="including-full-length-single-cell-rna-seq-observed-data-column-59"></a>Including full length single cell RNA-Seq observed data (column 59)

+Information about the calls actually coming from experimental full length single cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

+Permitted value: `yes` or `no`

 ##### <a name="self-observation-count-full-length-single-cell-rna-seq-column-60"></a>Self observation count full length single cell RNA-Seq (column 60)

+Number of observation coming from experimental full length single cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

 ##### <a name="descendant-observation-count-full-length-single-cell-rna-seq-column-61"></a>Descendant observation count full length single cell RNA-Seq (column 61)

+Number of observation coming from experimental full length single cell RNA-Seq data for combination of condition parameters (anatomical or all conditions) descendant of the current one.